The Complete Guide to the Best Coffee Shops in Seattle

 Black Coffee Northwest Café

 Black Coffee Northwest Café is a locally-owned and youth-run coffee shop.
+Black Coffee Northwest Café is opening up their new location in the Central District.
 The coffee shop supports Black youth in their leadership development, they focus on serving the Black community, and they offer a safe space for all.
-They’ve been featured on King 5 News’ Evening Magazing, NPR, and other publications.
-Their cafe has a cozy interior with lots of wood finishes.
+They’ve been featured on King 5 News’ Evening Magazine, NPR, and other publications.
 The coffee shop truly serves the community.
-Stop by for a cup of coffee or donate to their mission here
+Stop by for a cup of coffee or donate to their mission.

 Sound and Fog